-3 (7) School districts must make available to students the 4 following options:

-5 (a) To retake the statewide student assessment at least twice a 6 year in the content areas in which the student did not meet the state 7 standards if the student is enrolled in a public school; or

-8 (b) To retake the statewide student assessment at least twice a 9 year in the content areas in which the student did not meet the state 10 standards if the student is enrolled in a high school completion 11 program at a community or technical college.
-The superintendent of 12 public instruction and the state board for community and technical 13 colleges shall jointly identify means by which students in these 14 programs can be assessed.

-(8) Students who achieve the standard in a content area of the high school assessment but who wish to improve their results shall pay for retaking the assessment, using a uniform cost determined by the superintendent of public instruction.

-19 (9) Opportunities to retake the assessment at least twice a year 20 shall be available to each school district.

-(10) (a) The office of the superintendent of public instruction 21 develop options for implementing objective alternative 22 shall assessments, which may include an appeals process for students' 23 scores, for students to demonstrate achievement of the state academic 24 25 standards.
-The objective alternative assessments shall be comparable 26 in rigor to the skills and knowledge that the student must demonstrate on the statewide student assessment and be objective in 27 28 its determination of student achievement of the state standards.
-29 Before any objective alternative assessments in addition to those authorized in RCW 28A.655.065 or (b) of this subsection are used by a 30 31 student to demonstrate that the student has met the state standards in a content area required to obtain a certificate, the legislature 32 shall formally approve the use of any objective alternative 33 assessments through the omnibus appropriations act or by statute or 34 concurrent resolution.
-35 the scores students must achieve on the relevant portion of the SAT 1 or ACT to meet or exceed the state standard in the relevant content 2 area on the statewide student assessment.
+- (7) School districts must make available to students the following options: - (a) To retake the statewide student assessment at least twice a year in the content areas in which the student did not meet the state standards if the student is enrolled in a public school; or - (b) To retake the statewide student assessment at least twice a year in the content areas in which the student did not meet the state standards if the student is enrolled in a high school completion program at a community or technical college.
+The superintendent of public instruction and the state board for community and technical colleges shall jointly identify means by which students in these programs can be assessed. - (8) Students who achieve the standard in a content area of the high school assessment but who wish to improve their results shall pay for retaking the assessment, using a uniform cost determined by the superintendent of public instruction. - (9) Opportunities to retake the assessment at least twice a year shall be available to each school district. - (10) (a) The office of the superintendent of public instruction shall develop options for implementing objective alternative assessments, which may include an appeals process for students' scores, for students to demonstrate achievement of the state academic standards.
+The objective alternative assessments shall be comparable in rigor to the skills and knowledge that the student must demonstrate on the statewide student assessment and be objective in its determination of student achievement of the state standards.
+Before any objective alternative assessments in addition to those authorized in RCW 28A.655.065 or (b) of this subsection are used by a student to demonstrate that the student has met the state standards in a content area required to obtain a certificate, the legislature shall formally approve the use of any objective alternative assessments through the omnibus appropriations act or by statute or concurrent resolution. - (b)(i) A student's score on the mathematics, reading or English, or writing portion of the SAT or the ACT may be used as an objective alternative assessment under this section for demonstrating that a student has met or exceeded the state standards for the certificate of academic achievement.
+The state board of education shall identify the scores students must achieve on the relevant portion of the SAT 1 or ACT to meet or exceed the state standard in the relevant content area on the statewide student assessment.
 A student's score on the 3 science portion of the ACT or the science subject area tests of the 4 SAT may be used as an objective alternative assessment under this 5 6 section as soon as the state board of education determines that 7 sufficient data is available to identify reliable equivalent scores for the science content area of the statewide student assessment.
-8 After the first scores are established, the state board may increase 9 but not decrease the scores required for students to meet or exceed 10 11 the state standards.
+After the first scores are established, the state board may increase but not decrease the scores required for students to meet or exceed 11 the state standards.